 - Mixed IBS (IBS-M): This subtype is characterized by alternating symptoms of both constipation and diarrhea.

 - Unclassified IBS (IBS-U): This subtype is diagnosed when the patient’s symptoms do not clearly fit into one of the other subtypes.
 Up to one-third of patients with IBS will have IBS-M or IBS-U, yet there are no licensed drugs for these subtypes.

-It is important to note that these subtypes are not mutually exclusive, and some patients may experience symptoms of more than one subtype at different times.
+These subtypes are not mutually exclusive, and some patients may experience symptoms of more than one subtype at different times.
 Additionally, some patients may experience symptoms that do not fit neatly into any of these subtypes.
-Healthcare providers may use these subtypes to guide treatment decisions and to help determine which interventions may be most effective in managing a patient’s symptoms.
+Gastroenterologists may use these subtypes to guide treatment decisions and to help determine which interventions may be most effective in managing a patient’s symptoms.

 Is the Rome IV classification system sufficient to describe the composite nature of irritable bowel syndrome (IBS)?

 Irritable bowel syndrome (IBS) is considered to be a gut-brain disorder.
 Patients report significantly more psychological co-morbidity than those without.
 Symptoms compatible with common mental disorders, such as anxiety and depression, are more common in IBS, and rates of somatoform symptom-reporting are also higher.
 A classification system based on bowel habit alone, as described by the Rome IV criteria, seems, therefore, insufficient to capture the complex composite nature of IBS adequately.
 A new classification system that also incorporates the psychological burden has recently been proposed, as shown in the Figure below.